FAQ's

 Help with Desexing Costs

 Rainbow Paws runs a subsidised desexing program and the RSPCA also offers discounted desexing with the option of utilising Centrepay.
+Please note the RSPCA is quite busy, so there is often a long wait-list to book in with them, so consider booking 6 months in advance.

 What Other Options are Available to Help with Vet Bills?